sat-masters/docs/Constellation Downlink/Problem analysis/Specs of new downlink.md

 [According to SpaceX ](https://www.nasa.gov/wp-content/uploads/2024/07/sxs-spacex.png) mentioned in the [[Communication Services project (CSP)]] poster. less than 100 ms to and from anywhere on earth.

+We will do our own calculations at some point.

 ## Throughput